ManojAle/LLM_Benchmark/README.md

 NXCode exhibited a 67.56% improvement, surpassing the general 45% improvement.
 This indicates that NXCode is exceptionally effective in optimizing the execution time, performing better than the average improvement achieved.

 In summary, while the general code improvement is 45%, NXCode outperforms this benchmark with a higher improvement rate, CodeGwen falls short of it, and Artigenz Coder underperforms by worsening the execution time.

+# Conclusion:

+Inconsistent generation was noted when descriptions lacked detail, leading to suboptimal code.
+Executable experiments revealed that some models like NXCoder 7B performed well, while others like Artigenz Coder 7B struggled, showing negative performance impacts.
+Self-Consistency Framework:

+By analyzing commit messages, original and modified code, and diffs, models generated summaries focusing on performance improvements.
+These summaries were then used to regenerate the code, aiming to match or exceed the human-optimized performance.
+Results:

+**Code Summarization**: Models effectively identified root causes of inefficiencies and optimization strategies.
+**Code Generation**: Performance improvements varied, with models like NXCoder 7B showing significant gains, while others underperformed.

+The study highlights the importance of detailed and accurate descriptions in maintaining self-consistency in LLM-generated performance code.
+The framework developed using PerfCurator data provides a robust method to evaluate and enhance LLMs' capabilities in performance-related tasks.

+# Referencences:
+1.Zheng, T., Zhang, G., Shen, T., Liu, X., Lin, B.Y., Fu, J., Chen, W. and Yue, X., 2024.
+Opencodeinterpreter: Integrating code generation with execution and refinement. arXiv preprint arXiv:2402.14658.
+2.@article{qwen,
+  title={Qwen Technical Report},
+  author={Jinze Bai and Shuai Bai and Yunfei Chu and Zeyu Cui and Kai Dang and Xiaodong Deng and Yang Fan and Wenbin Ge and Yu Han and Fei Huang and Binyuan Hui and Luo Ji and Mei Li and Junyang Lin and Runji Lin and Dayiheng Liu and Gao Liu and Chengqiang Lu and Keming Lu and Jianxin Ma and Rui Men and Xingzhang Ren and Xuancheng Ren and Chuanqi Tan and Sinan Tan and Jianhong Tu and Peng Wang and Shijie Wang and Wei Wang and Shengguang Wu and Benfeng Xu and Jin Xu and An Yang and Hao Yang and Jian Yang and Shusheng Yang and Yang Yao and Bowen Yu and Hongyi Yuan and Zheng Yuan and Jianwei Zhang and Xingxuan Zhang and Yichang Zhang and Zhenru Zhang and Chang Zhou and Jingren Zhou and Xiaohuan Zhou and Tianhang Zhu}, journal={arXiv preprint arXiv:2309.16609}, year={2023}
+}
+3.2.Hong, J., Lee, N. and Thorne, J., 2024.
+Reference-free monolithic preference optimization with odds ratio. arXiv preprint arXiv:2403.07691.